ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 This tutorial assumes you have a :ref:`working Foxy ROS 2 installation <InstallationGuide>` In case your installation is using a Fast DDS version lower than v2.0.2 you could not use the ``fastdds`` tool.
-You could update your repository to use a different Fast DDS version, or set the discovery service by `Fast-DDS XML QoS configuration <https://fast-dds.docs.eprosima.com/en/v2.1.0/ fastdds/discovery/discovery_server.html#discovery-server>`__.
+You could update your repository to use a different Fast DDS version, or set the discovery service by `Fast DDS XML QoS configuration <https://fast-dds.docs.eprosima.com/en/v2.1.0/ fastdds/discovery/discovery_server.html#discovery-server>`__.